 A more detailed list of concerns can be found below.

 Completed Student Concern forms will be directed to the Office of the Dean of Students which will identify resources and personnel best suited to address the concern articulated by faculty and staff.
 Reports will be tracked for themes, repetition, and increased concern(s) to evaluate student and university trends.

-Submissions to Student Concerns Program differ from those intended for the Campus Threat Assessment Team because they are early alerts of student concern intended to direct intervention to students in distress, not behavior significant enough to be a threat to the safety and well-being of others.
+Submissions to Student Concerns Program differ from those intended for the Campus Threat Assessment Team (CTAT) because they are early alerts of student concern intended to direct intervention to students in distress, not behavior significant enough to be a threat to the safety and well-being of others.
 If a submission is deemed a threat to the campus community, the report will be immediately forwarded to CTAT.